top of page

 And more….

 It has been proven that over time, most asymptomatic people will have developed some joint degeneration and biomechanical imperfections but there is a lack of correlation between these and pain.
 Conversely, some people develop pain without there being any physical defect.
-I know, we are all desperate to find THE cause, and when a doctor comes up with one, we cling on to it… But often, the solutions offered, including medication and surgery, only provide temporary relief.
+Too often, the solutions offered, including medication and surgery, only provide temporary relief.
 You will find references and evidence of this in my resources section or if you read one of the books suggested.

 Once established that your symptoms are rooted in sensitised neural circuits, it will be crucial to be able to completely ‘detach’ from the physical aspect of it.

-Also remember that NPD does NOT include cancers, infections, auto-immune diseases, or acute structural problems.
+Also remember that neuroplastic symptoms do NOT include cancers, infections, auto-immune diseases, or acute structural problems.
 And for a symptom to be classed as chronic, it must have persisted beyond three months.

 Because structural diseases can cause very similar symptoms to the ones listed above, it is extremely important to first rule out any serious medical conditions with your doctor.